u1i/yoisho/README.md

 Looking for a quick way to deploy?
 [Docker Compose](docker-compose.yml) | [Chef Cookbook](chef-cookbook)

+Some of these endpoints you can consume online: [Live Endpoints](http://backend.yoisho.dob.jp/)

 # Bank Assets - SOAP/XML

 A webservice that gives you total assets and debt of the bank.
 Each request will produce a slightly different result - it's a busy bank so cash is flowing in & out constantly!